electronicsleep/AutoNagios/README.md

 htpasswd -c /etc/nagios3/htpasswd.users nagiosadmin

-#### For Dashboards of combined or overlayed graphs you may want to also setup Graphite and Grafana or Prometheus for custom dashboards or monitoring from a dashoard level instead of server level to get a larger view of systems health and hit count.
+#### For Dashboards of combined or overlayed graphs you may want to also setup Grafana, Prometheus or Graphite for custom dashboards or monitoring from a dashoard level instead of server level to get a larger view of systems health and hit count.

-Next setup graylog and elk stack and loganalizer for more advanced logging.

 Hope this saves someone some time.